During 2019, British Airways announced a shake-up of Avios pricing on short-haul flights.

 Your brain then goes …… whoa ……:

-“I need to spend £24,000 on the free BA Amex credit card to get one Economy flight to Budapest?”
+“I need to spend £23,500 on the free BA Amex credit card to get one off-peak Economy flight to Budapest?”

 And it’s not just me.

-The reason I wrote this article, and the reason I use Budapest in this example, is because of an email I received last week.
-This person is perhaps not the typical HFP reader in terms of her background, but I think her thoughts are closer to the way that the average person looks at Avios than many of us.
+The reason I wrote this article, and the reason I use Budapest in this example, is because of an email I received last year.
+This person is perhaps not the typical HfP reader in terms of her background, but I think her thoughts are closer to the way that the average person looks at Avios than many of us.

 “I hope you are well.
 I have read a lot of your advice on Head for Points, and I find it really useful.
 I have now a problem though with BA and their redemption tickets.